 Placing furniture next to a wall mural is no easy feat—especially one that boasts a busy pattern or illustration.
 However, this one has a focal point at the ideal level for a bed or a couch.
-The jungle scene pokes out from behind the bed in a way that feels organic, yet simultaneously unexpected.
+The nautical scene pokes out from behind the couch in a way that feels organic, yet simultaneously unexpected.

 In our dreamiest of dreams, the scenery looks a little something like this—that's what we think every time we look at this mural, at least.
 The brush strokes are delicate and ethereal, giving any room a spa-like ambiance.
 Want the look without the commitment?
 This hanging wall chart does the deed:

 Behold a mural that unites both plant lovers and those who lack the special touch of a green thumb.
-For the plant lovers, the bright green leaves create a cohesive backdrop for your fiddle leaf fig and areca palm.
+For plant lovers, the unique plant choice creates a cohesive backdrop for your fiddle leaf fig and areca palm.
 For those who can't keep a cactus alive, this is the type of plant you'll be able to enjoy every single day without doing any harm whatsoever—promise.

 The Shape Of You

 There are very few design styles we love as much as geometric.
 This design takes the trend to a brand new level, with hints of mid-century modern style.
-We love how the orange, terracotta, slate gray and greige color palette feels slightly retro while still being completely on-trend.
+We love how the orange, sunny yellow, striking blue, and white color palette feels slightly retro while still being completely on-trend.

 Hit The Roof